walshbr/introduction-to-text-analysis/text_analysis/voyant_part_two.md

 ![voyant contexts](/assets/voyant_contexts.png)

-Now that we are interested in a particular context, we might
+Now that we are interested in a particular context, we might want to

+teach about collocates

 ![voyant collocates](/assets/voyant_collocates.png)